miller8746/MyMCA/source/UserManual/StaffOnly/deactivateprogram.rst

 - A program cannot be reactivated after its deactivation.
 - A program cannot be edited after its deactivation.
-- A program can still be seen on the Programs page after its deactivation, with a message that it has been deactivated.
+- A program can still be seen on the Programs page by Staff members after its deactivation, with a message that it has been deactivated.
 - Deactivating the program will cause any enrollments associated with the program to be cancelled.
 - Any users who have enrolled in the program prior to its deactivation will see the program in their Enrollments with a message that it has been deactivated.

-If you would like to proceed, confirm your decision by clicking "Yes" in the prompt.
+If you would like to proceed, confirm your decision by clicking "Deactivate" in the prompt.

 .. image:: img/deactivateprogram4.png